gitEast/forGreaterGood/computer-networks/index.md

   2. Data which are sent/received must reach the right process.
   3. Every process in a node is uniquely identified using port numbers.
   4. Port = Communication endpoint.
-  5. Fixed port numbers and dynamic port numbers(0 - 65535)
+  5. Fixed port numbers and dynamic port numbers(0 - 65535).
 - 3 keys points to ponder
   - before sending the data, any node must
-  1. Attch source IP address den destination IP address.
+  1. Attch source IP address and destination IP address.
   2. Attach source MAC address and destination MAC address.
   3. Attach source port number and destination port number.